keiran-rowell/keiran-rowell.github.io/_posts/2026-12-12-the-delian-mode.md

 The Lycian league lasted for hundreds of years as an alliance of prosperous and culturally rich city-states along the Southern Anatolian coast.
 Yet they're barely known in modern times outside niche archaeological circles.
 Perhaps because they didn't expand, they didn't conquer, they didn't have a Great Empire or a Great Leader.
 Rich civic life is not enough for the historical record --- the narrative of history is of battles and states begat in blood.

-The Lycians left behind [some monumental tombs hewn into the cliffs of Türkiye](/images/lycian_cliff_tomb.jpg) and [griffin-fringed sarcophagi](/images/lycian_griffin_sarcophagus.jpg), But their legacy dissapated execpt amongst a few scholars.
+The Lycians left behind some [monumental tombs](/images/lycian_cliff_tomb.jpg) hewn into the cliffs of Türkiye and [griffin-fringed sarcophagi](/images/lycian_griffin_sarcophagus.jpg), but their legacy dissipated except amongst a few scholars.

+### Forgotten Federations

-The Delian league was an anti-Persian Empire defensive alliance, with Athens as the powerful centre. (treasury moves from Delos to Athens, is that true?)
+The Delian league was an anti-Persian Empire defensive alliance, with Athens as the powerful centre. (treasury moves from Delos to Athens, is that true? -- yes 454 BCE for "safekeeping" but really to consolidate the monetary control. [double check])
 Intro about the Delian League.

-Athena was the goddess of wisdom, strategic war, and the protector of the city ("Athena Polias").
+Athena was the goddess of wisdom and strategic warfare.
+Moreover, as *Athena Polias* ('Athena of the City') she was protector of the *polis* --- civic life, the city-state, democratic institutions.

-Defensive alliance betcomes an imperialistic tributary system because the centre is too powerful
+Defensive alliance becomes an imperialistic tributary system because the centre is too powerful

-### Forgotten Federations
+The impulse to federate, to balance local autonomy with central authority, echoes down the centuries, even if the voices of the *polis* are silent in our history.
+A resonance resurfaces during experiments in democracy of the early United States.

 Federalist papers

 'Hamilton' connection

 Hamilton.
 Creator of the Federal Reserve; *the* global benchmark for Funds interest rates, vendor of U.S. Treasuries, and lender of last resort.
 Hero of the 2015 Broadway historical hip-hop/classical [runaway success](https://youtu.be/DSCKfXpAGHc?si=79B6xRXz-cZevJ_m).
-It was wildly popular and audiences were humming about *The Room Where it Happens* just a year before electing a leader whose anti-federalist tendencies and refusal to relinquish power strike close to fears the Founding Fathers had that their American experiment in goverment would be brought to an end by a democratically elected president who would [proceed to dismantle the checks and balances on the reins of power](https://www.theatlantic.com/magazine/archive/2025/12/trump-third-term-authoritarianism/684616/).
+It was wildly popular and audiences were humming about *The Room Where it Happens* just a year before electing a leader whose anti-federalist tendencies and refusal to relinquish power strike close to fears the Founding Fathers had that their American experiment in government would be brought to an end by a democratically elected president who would [proceed to dismantle the checks and balances on the reins of power](https://www.theatlantic.com/magazine/archive/2025/12/trump-third-term-authoritarianism/684616/).

 ### Empire Building

 - America as the isolationist state turning to the 'World's Police' after being drawn into WWII
-- Germany and expansion into neigbhouring democracies that were drawing back into themselves as the imperial project collapsed
+- Germany and expansion into neighbouring democracies that were drawing back into themselves as the imperial project collapsed
 - The thousand year realm myth
 - The centre of the hegemon was no longer safe with modern technological developments.
 With the V2 you could hit the capital regardless of whether the sun ever set on your holdings.
 There *is* no buffer

 ---

 The imposition of fascism is brought with sound and fury.
-The drone of buzz bombs, the liftoff of rockets, the orders barked over the top of any sense or objections, the shortwave broadcasts to a captive enraptured audience, the enraged soundbites of sole saviour reposted throughout a social media echochamber, the cheering of crowds promised a triumphant future in front of fake monuments, the piercing wails of air sirens.
+The drone of buzz bombs, the liftoff of rockets, the orders barked over the top of any sense or objections, the shortwave broadcasts to a captive enraptured audience, the enraged soundbites of sole saviour reposted throughout a social media echoc hamber, the cheering of crowds promised a triumphant future in front of fake monuments, the piercing wails of air sirens.
 It was the last that Delia Derbyshire heard the most, growing up in Coventry during the Blitz.

-% Delia's inspiration of the air-raid siren into synthesised reptitive sound.
-Delia won a scholarship to Cambridge University where she studied a mathematics degree, incoporating music studies.
+% Delia's inspiration of the air-raid siren into synthesised repetitive sound.
+Delia won a scholarship to Girton College at Cambridge University where she studied a mathematics degree, incorporating music studies.
 Video of [her demonstrating synthesis](https://youtu.be/qsRuhCflRyg?si=6mQbVvDQJmQT6oYZ).
 [Wendy Carlos as well](https://youtu.be/4SBDH5uhs4Q?si=9LpckiUrRIjcoolQ) on the five basic sound waves: sine, square, sawtooth, triangular, and white noise.
 % ABC logo is a wave: the Lissajou polynomial.

 % Physic and determining waves, Ruby Payne-Scott and radioastronomy.
 Had to step down due to the CSIRO marriage ban.
 Had an ASIO file due to leftist tendencies

 ### Sirens Into Songs

-Early synthetic pioneers found out to embue true emotions into sine and saw waves: creating some of the most evocatively accurate soundscapes of [depression](https://youtu.be/XQEYdgY2M8U?si=5wj2Vh0FD1uuQi_F), [despair](https://youtu.be/SNpIYln58EE?si=6u7ASIeGBbSwTi7r), and [ennervated overawe](https://youtu.be/1RrsiGmLp_E?si=xacVEqkG7AfNDbxD); but also [serene calm](https://youtu.be/yVLjbGs2s-8?si=W7yoW1QleBG9Uo7K), [arrestingly beautiful desert soundscapes](https://youtu.be/OyUkmxy5VMI?si=Id1Ciwpe_AoCTYXY), [cosmic wonder](https://youtu.be/NChqEEz31eE?si=cH4djqqz1EE5N6Cc), [Sci-Fi noire intrigue](https://youtu.be/RScZrvTebeA?si=z02HqP_EojAKpP3B), and several odd [ditties](https://youtu.be/jetzY-W78gg?si=DdpNwUCSC9A7pM02) of [pure joy](https://youtu.be/3YudPg7cbR4?si=dvKPemx7fzEnNMmv).
+Early synthetic pioneers found out to imbue true emotions into sine and saw waves: creating some of the most evocatively accurate soundscapes of [depression](https://youtu.be/XQEYdgY2M8U?si=5wj2Vh0FD1uuQi_F), [despair](https://youtu.be/SNpIYln58EE?si=6u7ASIeGBbSwTi7r), and [ennervated overawe](https://youtu.be/1RrsiGmLp_E?si=xacVEqkG7AfNDbxD); but also [serene calm](https://youtu.be/yVLjbGs2s-8?si=W7yoW1QleBG9Uo7K), [arrestingly beautiful desert soundscapes](https://youtu.be/OyUkmxy5VMI?si=Id1Ciwpe_AoCTYXY), [cosmic wonder](https://youtu.be/NChqEEz31eE?si=cH4djqqz1EE5N6Cc), [Sci-Fi noire intrigue](https://youtu.be/RScZrvTebeA?si=z02HqP_EojAKpP3B), and several odd [ditties](https://youtu.be/jetzY-W78gg?si=DdpNwUCSC9A7pM02) of [pure joy](https://youtu.be/3YudPg7cbR4?si=dvKPemx7fzEnNMmv).
 It was the kind of no roadmap cultural movement where Delia could dictate *"Uhh.. forget about this, it's for interest only"* and then unleash [the first (entirely analogue) driving techno beat](https://youtu.be/vwQIgGQLOQ8?si=tzi0diKqHZR_ZkwS).

 % Read Re-Sisters: The early synth pioneers were often unconventional in social categories. (link out to books, trans, etc)